backtick-se/cowait-notebook-eval/README.md

   $ cd cowait-notebook-eval
   ```

+### Docker Registry

+You will need an image registry to distribute your code to the cluster.
+The easiest way is to sign up for a free account on Docker Hub at https://hub.docker.com/signup

 ### Cluster Configuration

 Participants of the evaluation study should have received a `kubeconfig` file that can be used to access the evaluation cluster.
 If you are not participating in the evaluation, you will have to set up your own Cowait cluster.
 A traefik2 reverse proxy deployment is required.